Wald-Kernel: Learning to Aggregate Information for Sequential Inference: Problem Statement

 \section{Problem Statement}

 In this paper, the problem of learning a binary sequential detector from training data is studied.
-The training data consists of $M$ samples $\left\{ \mathbf{x}_1^{(0)},\mathbf{x}_2^{(0)},\cdots,\mathbf{x}_M^{(0)} \right\} $ from class 0, and $N$ samples $\left\{\mathbf{x}_1^{(1)},\mathbf{x}_2^{(1)},\cdots,\mathbf{x}_N^{(1)} \right\}$ from class 1, sampled i.i.d. with unknown densities $p_0(x)$ and $p_1(x)$ respectively.
-Each sample $\mathbf{x}_n^{(c)} \in \mathbb{R}^d$ is a $d$ dimensional feature vector from class $c$.
-The learning problem is to design a sequential decision making mechanism which consists of an information aggregating rule, a stopping criterion and a decision rule to make a terminal decisions between the two hypotheses $\{\mathrm{H}_0, \mathrm{H}_1\}$ regarding the density used to generate series of samples in a test set.
-Here, the information aggregating rule is assumed to be stationary and only use a one dimensional state variable summarizing information received up to current sample regarding prevailing class label.
-Recall that in the classic setting for sequential detection with known class conditional density, Sequential Probability Ratio Test (SPRT) minimizes stopping time for both classes under constraints on miss detection and false alarm probability~\cite{wald1947}.
-SPRT compares the cumulative the log-likelihood ratio with fixed thresholds to choose between terminal decision or continue to sample:
+The training data consists of $M_0$ samples $\left\{ \mathbf{x}_1^{(0)},\mathbf{x}_2^{(0)},\cdots,\mathbf{x}_{M_0}^{(0)} \right\} $ from class 0, and $M_1$ samples $\left\{\mathbf{x}_1^{(1)},\mathbf{x}_2^{(1)},\cdots,\mathbf{x}_{M_1}^{(1)} \right\}$ from class 1, sampled i.i.d. with unknown densities $p_0(x)$ and $p_1(x)$ respectively.
+Each sample $\mathbf{x}_m^{(c)} \in \mathbb{R}^d$ is a $d$ dimensional feature vector from class $c \in \{0,1\}$.
+Throughout the paper, we assume the two density functions are defined on identical support and are distinguishable.
+The learning problem is to design a sequential decision making mechanism which consists of: \emph{(a)} an information aggregating rule, \emph{(b)} a stopping criterion based on the aggregated information and \emph{(c)} a decision rule when the test terminates to make a final decision between the two hypotheses $\{\mathrm{H}_0, \mathrm{H}_1\}$.
+Therefore, the designed classifier could be applied later on in the testing phase to classify sequentially observed data from the same source as the learning set.

-where $a$ and $b$ are respectively the lower and upper terminating boundaries.
-Under zero-overshoot assumption on the accumulated likelihood at stopping time , the expected sampling cost for standard binary SPRT is given in \cite{levy} as: